sigmaSd/scrap-mcp/README.md

 # Web Scraper MCP Server

-A Deno-based MCP (Model Context Protocol) server that can scrape web pages and extract content using CSS selectors.
+An MCP (Model Context Protocol) server that can scrape web pages and extract content using CSS selectors.
 Built with deno-dom for fast HTML parsing.

 ## Why